Can I take notes at the IEP meeting?

 After the meeting, when things are still fresh in your head, review your notes for anything that’s unclear or to add information that you may have missed.
 Then don’t make any more changes.

 It’s fine to make some notes to yourself about the meeting later on, just not as part of the IEP meeting notes.
-If you add to the meeting notes, you may not be able to use them in a legal proceeding if there’s a dispute.
+If you add to the meeting notes later, you may not be able to use them in a legal proceeding if there’s a dispute.

 Can I record the IEP meeting?

 Sometimes, states leave the decision to individual school districts.
-So you may get permission from the school simply by asking.
+You may get permission from the school simply by asking.
 Put your request to record the IEP meeting in writing.
 If the school agrees, make sure you have that in writing, too.

 Can the school record the IEP meeting without my consent?

 Again, the answer depends on the laws in your state.
 It’s worth noting that the law must apply to both schools and parents equally.
 If the school is recording the IEP meeting, parents can, too.
 They can’t allow one but prohibit the other.

 If the school records the IEP meeting, the recording becomes part of your child’s “educational records” under the Family Educational Rights and Privacy Act (FERPA).
 This means you have the right to listen to the recording.
 You can also request a copy.
 And you can ask for corrections — for example, if the recording is incomplete.

 Does the school have to reschedule the IEP meeting if I can’t attend?

 Yes.
 If you can’t attend, the school must reschedule the meeting.
 Federal law states that schools “must ensure that the IEP team … includes … the parents of the child.”